meriken/merikens-tripcode-engine/README.md

 This program is part of "Meriken's Tripcode Generator": http://meriken.ygch.net/programming/merikens-tripcode-generator/

-The English version of this program is available for free download for Windows operating systems at the following link: http://meriken.ygch.net/programming/merikens-tripcode-engine-english/
+The English version of this program is available for free download here: http://meriken.ygch.net/programming/merikens-tripcode-engine-english/

 Meriken's Tripcode Engine is developed with the following tools: